ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 Instead of assuming a full-alternate playstyle, we assume that **each note of the same colour is always alternated**.
 For example, for the pattern kddkddk, we assume the kats will be hit by **k<sup>1</sup>** d<sup>1</sup> d<sup>2</sup> **k<sup>2</sup>** d<sup>1</sup> d<sup>2</sup> **k<sup>1</sup>**, and the dons will be hit by k<sup>1</sup> **d<sup>1</sup> d<sup>2</sup>** k<sup>2</sup> **d<sup>1</sup> d<sup>2</sup>** k<sup>2</sup>.

 The reason for this is to assume the best-case scenario for repeated keystrokes regardless of playstyle.
-In other words, we aim to approximate the theoretical minimum stamina required to play a given pattern with any playstyle, with any theoretically rollable pattern being rolled.
+In other words, we aim to approximate the theoretical minimum stamina required to play a given pattern, with any theoretically rollable pattern being rolled.

-We can't (feasibly), nor is it desirable to, detect playstyles, so we assume the case that requires the least physical repetition, which is to switch keys each time a colour is to be hit, and as such all other existing playstyles will be weaker in comparison to the one we chose.
+We can't (feasibly), nor is it desirable to, detect playstyles, so we assume the case that requires the least physical repetition, which is to switch keys each time a colour is to be hit, and as such all other playstyles will be weaker in comparison to the one used in calculations.

 ### The "colour" skill

 #### Issues within the old system

-The previous system only detected the frequency of changes between colours and had specific penalties for particular repeated patterns.
+The previous system only detected the frequency of changes between colours and had specific penalties for particular repeated patterns, similar to how stamina was calculated.
 This led to complex patterns containing large quantities of single-coloured notes not being considered properly in regards to overall strain values.

-In addition, a penalty was applied to repeat instances of these patterns, similar to how stamina was calculated.
-This only considered up to five recent occurrences, but if any two or more of such repeats occurred, a harsh penalty was applied.

 #### The new colour system

 To summarise shortly, the new colour system is more aware of *all* kinds of patterning used in osu!taiko mapping and is far more capable of formulating appropriate difficulty values from them compared to the old system.

-In general, the harder it is to describe a pattern, the harder the pattern will generally be considered.
+In general, the harder it is to describe a pattern, the harder the pattern will be considered.
 Additionally, the more dense a pattern (or color sequence, as described by the code) is, the harder the algorithm will consider it to be.
 Patterns that repeat with longer segments between them are also considered more difficult than patterns that repeat closely to one another.

 The code and concepts utilised to achieve this are quite extensive.
 If this sort of thing interests you, feel free to read more in the [osu!taiko rework document](https://docs.google.com/document/d/1Z5GC4DMqOVzeIERMSK3qpQaqjq-sVnhbuoxAwy9qxDs/edit).

 ### Calculating the final result

-Given the three skills briefly described above (stamina, rhythm and colour), their *strain* values have now become the number that approximates star rating.
+Given the three skills of stamina, rhythm and colour, their *strain* values have now become the number that approximates star rating.

 Switching from the previous system, where strain and individual skill values formed star rating, strain is now the only summative factor in this calculation via the new *peak* skill.